freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 ![_config.yml]({{ site.baseurl }}/images/necklace_designs.png)

-After that I picked the one I was happiest with and moved it into a FreeCAD to form the 3D model.
+After that I picked the design I was happiest with and moved it into a FreeCAD to form the 3D model.

 ![_config.yml]({{ site.baseurl }}/images/necklace_freecad.png)